jakeisnt/git-credential-1password/README.md

 ## Roadmap

-- Support selecting the vault to use (maybe even multiple)
+- Support selecting the vault to use
 - Maybe an interactive mode for each operation
 <!--No changes are currently planned.-->